panglesd/slipshow/docs/listAttributes.rst

 ``slip.query``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+A function that takes a string consisting of a ``css`` selector as input.
+Works as ``querySelector`` except that it does not select inside the subslips.

 .. _queryAll:

 ``slip.queryAll``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+A function that takes a string consisting of a ``css`` selector as input.
+Works as ``querySelectorAll`` except that it does not select inside the subslips.

 .. _slip.delay:

 ``slip.delay``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+An integer telling the time taken by the ``camera`` to move when entering this slip.

 .. _reveal:

 ``slip.reveal``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+A function to "reveal" the elements with class ``unrevealed``.
+Argument can be either the element to reveal, or a ``css`` selector.

 .. _downTo:

 ``slip.downTo``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+A function to move the camera so that the element appears at the bottom of the view.
+First argument can be either an element, or a ``css`` selector.
+Second argument is optionnal, and is the margin from the bottom.

 .. _centerTo:

 ``slip.centerTo``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+A function to move the camera so that the element appears at the center of the view.
+First argument can be either an element, or a ``css`` selector.

 .. _upTo:

 ``slip.upTo``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+A function to move the camera so that the element appears at the top of the view.
+First argument can be either an element, or a ``css`` selector.
+Second argument is optionnal, and is the margin from the top.

 .. _focus:

 ``slip.focus``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+A function to move the camera so that the element takes the entire screen.
+First argument can be either an element, or a ``css`` selector.

 .. _unfocus:

 ``slip.unfocus``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+A function to return the camera to where it was before a ``focus`` to an element.
+No arguments.

 .. _setAction:

 ``slip.setAction``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+Function to set the action list of a slip.
+Takes a list of functions as input.

 .. _setNthAction:

 ``slip.setNthAction``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+Function to set the ``n``-th  action of a slip.
+Takes an integer ``n`` and a function as input.

 .. _getEngine:

 ``slip.getEngine``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+Function with no arguments that returns the engine used by a slip.

 .. _getRoot:

 ``engine.getRoot``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+Returns the "root slip", which is slip containing all the presentation, of an engine.

 .. _start:

 ``engine.start``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+Starts the engine.

 .. _restart:

 ``engine.restart``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+Restarts the engine.

 .. _getController:

 ``engine.getController``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+Function with no arguments that returns the controller used by an engine.

 .. _startSlipshow:

 ``Slipshow.startSlipshow``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+Create an engine with root slip the element of tag ``slip-slipshow``, starts it, and returns it.

 .. _Slip:

 ``Slipshow.Slip``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+A slip object constructor.
+Takes as arguments: the ``name``, the ``fullName``, the ``actionList``, the ``engine`` and a js object ``options`` with field ``firstVisit`` end ``init`` that are called respetively when entering the slip, and when initialising the slip.

 .. _Engine:

 ``Slipshow.Engine``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+An engine object constructor.
+Takes as arguments: the ``root`` of the engine, which can be either an element, a ``css`` selector or undefined (and in this case, it defaults to the element with tag ``slip-slipshow``).